top of page

 I work with brands such as Disney and Universal Studios to deliver licensed products.

-Children's Licensed Squishy Lights
+Licensed Character Squishy Lights

 Requested by: Buyers and Product Managers